ikhsanalatsary/ikhsanalatsary/README.md

 #### I'm Abdul Fattah Ikhsan

 I'm a software engineer at Wallex Technologies Pte Ltd. I'm also a freelance web developer and a course instructor.
 Currently, I live in Bekasi Regency, Indonesia.
 My interests range from technology to programming.
 They've become hobbies.
 Other hobbies are houseplants, entrepreneurship, and reading.
-If you want to get in touch, feel free to say hello through one of the social links below:
+If you want to get in touch, feel free to say hi through one of the social links below:
 - [instagram](https://www.instagram.com/ikhsan_dev/)
 - [twitter](https://twitter.com/abdfattahikhsan/)
 - [telegram](https://t.me/ikhsaan/)